DataDexter/.github/profile/README.md

-# We provide AI Consulting and Data Engineering Services.
+# We provide AI Engineering & Consulting Services.

 #### What is Data Engineering?